rcanzlovar/howto/cannabis-additives.md

+---
-# Things to add to your weed
+title:  Things to add to your weed
+date: 2025-10-04
+published: true
+keywords: [cannabis, herbs]
+---

 These are some herbs to add to your smoking mixture